method5/method5.github.io/examples.md

 title: Examples
 #This page is the same as https://github.com/method5/method5/blob/master/scripts/readme.md.
 #It would be nice if  there was an easier way to import it instead of repeating it.
+#Differences between pages:
+# 1. This version needs a "/" in front of the images src directory.
+# 2. This version contains a link to the repository.
 ---

 Unlike other automation programs, you generally don't need pre-built "recipes" or "playbooks" to use Method5.
 Good DBAs already have loads of useful SQL and PL/SQL statements, it's usually trivial to use them in Method5.